Skip to main content

 node-fetchLightweight HTTP Client2.6.11API Documentation

 Want to use other npm libraries?
-Fill out an application
+Apply Here

-In code, you can use the node identifier as an object to access the input, output, and error content of other nodes.
+In the code, you can use the node identifier name as an object to obtain the input, output, and error content of other nodes.

-For example: if there is a node identified as node1, you can access the node-related content via node1.input, node1.output, and node1.error.
+For example: If there is a node identified as node1, you can obtain related content of the node via node1.input, node1.output, and node1.error.

-The return result of the code will be used as the output of this node.
-The returned value needs to be a serializable JSON object.
+The return result of the code will serve as the output content of this node.
+The returned value must be a serializable JSON object.

 Usage Example